Accounting Conservation Framework

 1. Introduction: Mathematical Foundation for Accounting

-• Profit/Loss (IAS 1.81A, IFRS Conceptual Framework §6.65-6.68): Recognizes income/expenses that change equity
+• Profit/Loss (IAS 1.81A, IFRS Conceptual Framework §6.65-6.68): Income and expenses flowing through the income statement

-• Owner transactions (IAS 1.106-110, IAS 32): Dividends, share buybacks, share issuances, NCI reallocations
+• Owner transactions (IAS 1.106-110, IAS 32): Dividends, share buybacks, capital contributions, non-controlling interest reallocations

-1.1 Continuity Equations in Nature
+1.2 Continuity Equations in Nature

 $$ \nabla \cdot \mathbf{J} + \frac{\partial \rho}{\partial t} = 0 \tag{1.1} $$

-where $\rho(x, y, z, t)$ is the density of the stock variable satisfying discrete continuity at position $(x, y, z)$ and time $t$, and $\mathbf{J}(x, y, z, t)$ is the flux vector representing the flow of that quantity per unit area per unit time.
-This equation states a profound truth: the rate at which density accumulates at a point ($\partial \rho / \partial t$) equals the negative divergence of the flux ($-\nabla \cdot \mathbf{J}$).
-In plain language: if stuff is piling up somewhere, it must be flowing in from somewhere else; if it's draining away, it must be flowing out.
+where $\rho(x, y, z, t)$ is the density of the conserved quantity at position $(x, y, z)$ and time $t$, and $\mathbf{J}(x, y, z, t)$ is the flux vector representing flow per unit area per unit time.
+This equation captures a profound truth: the rate at which density accumulates at a point ($\partial \rho / \partial t$) equals the negative divergence of the flux ($-\nabla \cdot \mathbf{J}$).
+In plain language: accumulation at a location equals the net inflow from neighboring regions.

-1.2 Mathematical Foundations
+1.3 Mathematical Foundations

 Theorem 1.1 (Integral Form of Conservation)